canonical/real-time-ubuntu-docs/docs/how-to/enable-real-time-ubuntu.rst

 .. important::

    Once you enable Real-time Ubuntu, it won't be possible to enable certain other Pro services.
-The external documentation for Pro describes which services are :external+ubuntu-pro:doc:`compatible with Real-time Ubuntu
+The external documentation for Pro Client describes which services are `compatible with Real-time Ubuntu`_.
-   <references/compatibility_matrix>`.

    Real-time Ubuntu is not compatible with Livepatch.
 If Livepatch is enabled when you install Real-time Ubuntu, Pro will offer to disable it before